 Are Electric Boilers Expensive to Run?

 One of the most common questions about electric boilers is how much they cost to run.
-In this guide, we will explain all of the main costs that are involved in having an electric boiler to ensure you are buying the right boiler for you.
+In this guide, we will explain electric boiler running costs and compare them to those of gas and oil boilers.

-What is the difference between an electric boiler and an oil or gas one?
+What is the difference between an electric and an oil or gas boiler?

 An electric boiler runs purely of electricity.
-As you will see, this has a number of big advantages that are important for a lot of users.
-The one big downside most people see to electric boilers tends to be the cost of electricity, but as you will see, this is not always quite as clear cut as it may seem.
+As you will see, this has a number of advantages that are vital to a lot of users.
+The one big downside most people see to electric boilers is the cost of electricity, but this is not always quite as clear cut as it may seem.

 The cost of gas and electricity is measured in kWh.
 According to UK Power, the average gas price per kWh in the UK is 3.8p, whereas the average electricity cost per kWh is 14.37p.

-This means that on average, electricity is priced at between two and three times as much as gas, although it should be noted that these costs will vary depending on where in the country you live and which provider you use.
+This means that on average, electricity is priced at between two and three times as much as gas, although it should be noted that these costs will vary depending on where in the country you live, and which supplier you use.

 Oil prices can fluctuate more because they are tied to international oil prices and these move up and down regularly, as you will have noticed whenever you put petrol in your car.

-But overall, we can say with some confidence that the unit cost of electricity is always going to be higher the unit cost of gas and oil.
+But overall, we can say with some confidence that the unit cost of electricity will always be higher than the unit cost of gas and oil.

 - Gas certification cost